morankarprathamesh/apna-college-Demo/README.md

 # apna-college-Demo
 This is just for practise
 <br>
-Author :- The Great Prathamesh
+Author :- The Great gitPrathamesh